twh2898/timmy-rs/README.md

-# timmy-rs
+# timy-rs

-Timmy is a timing and data library in rust.
+Timy is a timing and data library in rust.
 It provides a way to attach a timestamp to any data in much the same way as an `Option` or `Result` type works.